yourjelly/odoo/addons/wowl/doc/services/ui.md

 The `ui` service offers miscellaneous UI features:

-- ownership management.
+- active element management.
-  The default UI owner is the `document` element, but the `ui` service lets anyone claim the UI ownership.
+  The default UI active element is the `document` element, but the `ui` service lets anyone become  the UI active element.
 It is useful e.g. for dialogs.
 - block or unblock the UI.
   When the ui will be blocked, a loading screen blocking any action will cover the UI.